cicero78M/Cicero_V2/docs/database_structure.md

 - `client_insta` / `client_tiktok` – usernames of the client accounts
 - `client_operator`, `client_group`, `tiktok_secuid`, `client_super` – optional metadata
 - `regional_id` – regional scope identifier (e.g. `JATIM`)
-- `parent_client_id` – optional parent client reference for hierarchy
+- `parent_client_id` – optional parent client reference for hierarchy (nullable, and older deployments may not have the column until the regional scoping migration is applied)
 - `client_level` – hierarchy level (e.g. `mabes`, `polda`, `direktorat`, `satker`)

 Official Satbinmas accounts for each client are stored in the dedicated